lhndo/LH-Stinger/README.md

 ![Image of Stinger Front](Images/LHS_banner.png)

 > _LH Stinger is a no compromise cartesian 3D Printer designed for speed and precision,_
->  _with the desire of becoming a community project, and not a brand._
+>  _with the desire to become a community project, and not a brand._

 <br>